-say that we should tend to believe the allegations unless there is hard evidence that they did not occur.
+47% say that we should tend to believe the allegations unless there is hard evidence that they did not occur.

-say that we should tend to be skeptical and wait for hard evidence that the abuse or harassment occurred.
+54% say that we should tend to be skeptical and wait for hard evidence that the abuse or harassment occurred.

 Men are mixed in their opinions about how victims and perpetrators are treated after abuse is disclosed.

-Half of men

-think victims are generally treated fairly and

-less than half.

-40%, think people who are accused of harassment or abuse are treated fairly.
+More than half of men, 59%, think victims are generally treated fairly and less than half, 42%, think people who are accused of harassment or abuse are treated fairly.

-Talking about harassment and abuse is difficult for most men that they haven't been talking about it.
+Talking about harassment and abuse is difficult for most men